The Meaning of Numbers: The Number 29

 Appearances of the number twenty-nine

 The Apostle Paul references himself twenty-nine times in his fourteen epistles.
-The only book he wrote in which he does not reference himself is Hebrews.
+It is only in the book of Hebrews, which he wrote, that he does not reference himself.

 Jesus, in 29 A.D., was in the last Roman calendar year of his earthly ministry.
 Several major events take place in his ministry that will set the stage for his final months of earthly life before his sacrifice the following year.

-During 29 he miraculously feeds, again near Galilee, 4,000 people who have come to hear him preach (Matthew 15:32 - 38).
+During 29 he miraculously feeds, again near Galilee, 4,000 in number who have come to hear him preach (Matthew 15:32 - 38).
 He also begins to more clearly explain to his disciples that it is God's will he suffer, die, and be resurrected after three days (Mark 8:31, Luke 9:22).

 The Lord, shortly before the fall Feast of Tabernacles, transfigures himself into his glorious pre-human form before the eyes of James, Peter and John (Mark 9, Luke 9).
 He then keeps the Feast in Jerusalem and astonishes all those who hear him (John 7).
 Scripture, near the end of 29, records the only time Christ was in Jerusalem during the celebration of Hanukkah.
 His teachings so infuriate the Jews that they take up stones to kill him for blasphemy (see John 10).

-The 29th person in Jesus' earthly lineage is Salmon (Ruth 4:20 - 21, Matthew 1:4 - 5, Luke 3:32).
+The twenty-ninth person in Jesus' earthly lineage is Salmon (Ruth 4:20 - 21, Matthew 1:4 - 5, Luke 3:32).
 Salmon is the father of Boaz, who married a woman name Ruth (Ruth 4:10).
 Boaz and Ruth were the great-grandparents of David who would become Israel's greatest king.
-Ruth is also unique in that she is one of the only two women to author a Biblical book (the other is Esther).

 The Apostle Paul began his ministry immediately after his baptism in 33 A.D.
 Year 29 of his service toward God was one of the most pivotal times in the entirety of Scripture.